-Following our recent coverage expansion of live connections to company registries, we are inaugurating a new registry spotlight series.
-In each article, we will look closely at a different jurisdiction available through our platform and single API.
+Following Know Your Customer’s coverage expansion of live connections to company registries in 2022, we introduced a registry spotlight series.
+In each article, we look closely at one of the different jurisdictions available through our platform and single API.

 Identifying a company through official government sources and mapping its shareholding structure is one of the most essential and time-consuming steps of any corporate onboarding and know your business (KYB) process.